90-Day Addiction Treatment in Norman, OK

 Removing the Substance

 After the initial assessment completes, the individual will move on to detox.
-During detox the individual will be weaned from their particular substance.
-Detox can occur in a variety of ways, and vary by substance.
+During detox, the individual will be weaned from their particular substance.
+Detox can occur in a variety of ways and vary by the substance.
 However, no matter which method of detox is used, the individual will always go through withdrawal at this point.
 As detox treatments can vary by substance, so can the symptoms of withdrawal, though the symptoms can include:

 Getting to the Root

 Due to the extended length of the 90-day treatment period, individuals undergoing this treatment will be able to spend more time in therapies aside from detox.
 The therapies will work to get to the root cause of the individual’s addiction and help them beat it.
 Keep in mind that the most effective therapies will be evidence-based.
 Evidence-based therapies have been proven effective through years of research.
 More so, the individual will likely experience different forms of therapy depending on whether they select in-patient or outpatient.
 Out-patient therapy will more so focus on the individual, and therapies involving others in their lives (such as family-based therapy).
 In-patient treatment will provide more group focused therapies, like group counseling.
 The in-patient facilities will also provide amenities such as pools and gyms, while also providing group exercise.